• About

 Unlike many wild greens, it’s not at all bitter, which puts some people off a number of commonly-foraged greens.
 The young leaves are pleasant enough mixed in with other greens, either raw or cooked, but you’ll never just chow a dish of waterleaf the way you might with tastier dandelion greens.

 In the same family as borage, Virginia waterleaf is also slightly fuzzy, more so as leaves get older.
 Mixed with other greens, young leaves add some variety to spring salads.
-Older leaves you will want to cook rather than nosh raw.
+You will want to cook the older leaves rather than nosh them raw.
 On their own they don’t taste like much and the fuzziness won’t be everyone’s cup of tea, but you could season them heavily or combine them with other veggies.

 The way I’ve found Virginia waterleaf most palatable is cooked into dishes with plenty of other strong flavors, like a frittata with lots of tomato and cheese, incorporated as you would spinach or kale.
-You’ll be vaguely aware there’s a green there, but it won’t contribute the sweetness that spinach does or the brassica flavor of kale.
+You’ll be vaguely aware there’s a green there, but it won’t contribute the sweetness that spinach does or the brassica flavor when you add kale.

 Other ways you might use Virginia waterleaf: